Do you want to double the revenue in your e-commerce store this year? Who doesn’t, right?!

 Multiplier #1: Average Order Volume (AOV)

-AOV stands for Average Order Volume and refers to how much a person orders on average when they place an order on your store.
+AOV stands for Average Order Volume and refers to how much a person orders on average when they place an order in your store.

 The Average comes from the way you calculate it:

-This gives you the AOV for that period of time.
+This gives you the AOV for that time.

 Monitoring and computing your AOV is something you should do regularly so you can measure the impact of your changes.